A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: M-DCSBM sampling procedure

 where

-is the normalization constant.} with exponent $\tau_k$, minimum cutoff $k_{\min}$, and maximum cut-off $k_{\max}$.
-We then construct the block tensor $\mat{W}$ and state node parameters $\vec{\sigma}$ for the M-DCSBM from the sampled expected degrees $\vec{e}$ and the community assignments $\set{S}$.
+is the normalization constant.} with exponent $\eta_k$, minimum cutoff $k_{\min}$, and maximum cutoff $k_{\max}$.
+We then construct the block tensor $\mat{W}$ and state-node parameters $\vec{\sigma}$ for the M-DCSBM from the sampled expected degrees $\vec{e}$ and the \mesostructure{} assignments $\set{S}$.
 Let